Review: Gossamer Gear The One Ultralight Backpacking Tent

 At a mere 22 ounces (without the optional tent poles when using trekking poles to pitch it) and packing down to 6×9 inches in its stuff sack, The One ranks among the very lightest and most-compact backcountry shelters on the market—and may be unmatched for living space, which explains its popularity among dedicated ultralighters.
 Although you should choose fairly protected campsites for it, that’s not difficult on many U.S. long trails or public lands.
 And 300 bucks is a good price for a high-quality ultralight tent.

-BUY IT NOW You can purchase a Gossamer Gear The One at gossamergear.com.
+BUY IT NOW You can support my work on this blog by clicking this link to purchase a Gossamer Gear The One at gossamergear.com.

 Tell me what you think.